 The presence of yoga and meditation in educational settings has steadily increased, making its way from the periphery (after-school programs, yoga clubs) to a central part of school culture and curriculum through innovative programs.
 A promising new field of study has emerged as researchers examine the mental, emotional and physical effects of yoga on children and adolescents in school settings.
 Despite the interest in yoga and mindfulness in K-12 settings, this developing research area faces many methodological and theoretical challenges.
-Many studies are small, rely on a single interval, do not have control groups and do not use a mixed methods or interdisciplinary approach.
 Moreover, there are questions about the elements of yoga practice as opposed to mindfulness itself, and gaining buy-in from parents, teachers and school administrators is often a challenge.
 These questions need to be investigated empirically to provide a trajectory of best practices.

-This multiyear Bass Connections project brings together Duke and UNC Chapel Hill faculty and students, the nonprofit organization Y.O.G.A. for Youth NC as well as community educational partners.
-The researchers are analyzing the effects of a regular yoga and meditation practice on students’ mindfulness, emotional regulation, self-esteem, stress response, resilience, physical health, academic performance, social behavior and body image.
+This multiyear Bass Connections project brought together Duke and UNC Chapel Hill faculty and students, the nonprofit organization Y.O.G.A. for Youth NC as well as community educational partners.
+In 2018-2019, team members analyzed the effects of a regular yoga and meditation practice on students’ mindfulness, emotional regulation, self-esteem, stress response, resilience, physical health, academic performance, social behavior and body image.

-The team will also host an Embodied Learning Summit that will bring together educators, parents and students to explore the intersection of social justice, educational systems and research on yoga and mindfulness.
-Open to all community members, the free event will feature a keynote speaker, several workshops, panels and time for yoga practice.
-Following the event, the team will collect feedback from attendees and facilitate the continuation of conversations around these topics by sending out a monthly newsletter to connect attendees to relevant events and resources.
+The team also hosted an Embodied Learning Summit that brought together educators, parents and students to explore the intersection of social justice, educational systems and research on yoga and mindfulness.
+Open to all community members, the free event featured a keynote speaker, several workshops, panels and time for yoga practice.
+Following the event, the team collected feedback from attendees and has facilitated the continuation of conversations around these topics by sending monthly newsletters to connect attendees to relevant events and resources.

 Fall 2018 – Spring 2019